 Maggie paddles with the Exeter Canoe Club, based at the canal basin in Exeter.
 But there are several hire shops locally too.

 Even if you’re an absolute newbie to kayaking, canoeing or stand up paddle boarding you can still have a go.
 Running alongside the river Exe is the Exeter Ship Canal – a very sheltered strip of water widely used for recreation at all levels.
 You can hire at the canal basin and just paddle down to the Double Locks pub.
-At time of writing, it was still temporarily closed, but being a huge beer garden lunch time sort of venue it will surely be in the first wave of post corona pubs to open up.
+It’s a huge ‘beer garden lunch time’ sort of pub venue with lots of outdoor seating.
+It does good food, and produces the plates quickly.
 If yours is a family outing, maybe rent out a open canoe, and take the kids for a gentle float, then reward yourself with lunch.

-Kayakhub, based at the quay side, is already hiring out kayaks as lockdown lifts, even if they haven’t got around to updating their website in a while.
-You book a slot and turn up.
+Kayakhub, based at slipway in the canal basin, hires out canoes, kayaks and SUPs.
+You book a slot and turn up for the briefing and your boat.
 See their contact page to get in touch.
 Or maybe reach them through facebook.

 Here are a couple of links to paddling information for the Exe: